Skip to main content

 Project description

-In this context, this PhD project, which is funded by the Franco-Bresilian ANR project HTD-PoM, aims to explore how the confinement of water within hydrophobic nanopores affects its thermomechanical properties and that of the confining walls through interfacial couplings.
+In this context, this PhD project, which is funded by the French Brazilians ANR project HTD-PoM, aims to explore thermomechanical phenomena subsequent to the confinement of aqueous solutions within hydrophobic nanopores.

-The experimental approach will leverage porous fluids made of ordered hydrophobic nanoporous particles (see Fig.1) immersed in water or aqueous solution and dynamical calo-porosimetry measurements using an innovative apparatus recently developed at LIPhy.
+The experimental approach will leverage porous fluids made of ordered hydrophobic nanoporous particles (see Fig.1) immersed in water or aqueous solution and dynamical calo-porosimetry measurements using an innovative apparatus recently developed at LIPhy [2].
 This instrument enables the characterization of forced filling under pressure of the hydrophobic nanoporous particles, as well as their spontaneous drying when the pressure is released.
-Such macroscopic measurements reflect the interfacial phenomena and contact line phenomena occurring at the angstrom scale within the nanopores which constitute the particles.
+This PhD work will open a new route to shed light on thermal effects related to wetting and drying under confinement [3].

-To date, most experimental studies of these systems have been conducted in a quasi-static regime.
-However, dynamical measurements open a new route to shed light on the rich physics of wetting and drying under confinement [2] such as thermal effects [3].
-Rapid calorimetric measurements will enable the determination of the heat released during particle filling from which will be determined the entropy change associated to wetting and liquid confinement.
-These measurement will also give access to the thermoelastic properties of the confined liquids and the heat conductivity of the nanoporous particle according to their empty or filled state.
-As predicted from numerical simulations [3], interfaces play a key role at these nanometric scale and may lead to surprising behaviours that this project will explore experimentally such as a decrease of the heat conductivity of particles when they are filled with water.
+Rapid calorimetric measurements will enable the determination of the heat released during particle filling playing with different solutions and nanoporous materials.
+It will also give access to the thermoelastic properties of the confined liquids and the heat conductivity of the nanoporous particle according to their empty or filled state.
+As predicted from our recent numerical simulations [3], interfaces play a key role at these nanometric scale and may lead to surprising behaviours such as a decrease of the heat conductivity of particles when they are filled with water.
+This thesis will be carried out jointly with numerical works in the framework of the HTD-PoM project and will also contribute to an applied project in the lab dedicated to a breakthrough approach for the recovery of osmotic energy [4] funded by an industrial contract.

 Profile